LavalleeAdamLab/sars-cov-2/README.md

 # LESMoN-Pro: Sequence Motif enrichment analysis of String supplemented Krogan Network
 This tool enables statistical analysis of proteins with shared sequence motifs in the provided network.
 For a given motif, it computes a clustering measure for it's associated proteins and assesses their significance from a Monte Carlo derived normal distribution.
 A false discovery rate is approximated by comparing the motif set to randomized sequence motifs.
 Motifs who's proteins are significantly clustered are identified at an FDR < 0.01.

+*Prior to running LESMoN pro, sequence randomization and sequence enumeration must be performed.*

 ### Dependencies
 * Java Version 8+
 * Required library: The Apache Commons Mathematics Library (*commons-math3-3.6.1.jar*)